Typography Animations

 When not to

-Anything longer than 30 characters.
-Per-letter animation on a paragraph is torture.
+Anything longer than 30\u00A0characters.
+Per-letter animation on\u00A0a paragraph is\u00A0torture.

 Entrance